Student Employment Office Staff Members

 Employers may accept volunteer hours when: They are offered of the student's free will, AND the student is not otherwise employed by the department doing similar work, AND the student is not employed anywhere on-campus doing similar work, AND the student does not have a Work-Study position in that department.BACK TO INDEX

 Students are paid twice per month, on the 10th and 25th (same as staff and faculty).
-Student Personnel Action Forms (SPAF) and Work-Study Personnel Action Forms (WSPAF) are due by the first day of the pay period in order to be included on Rapid Time Entry for that Pay Period.
+Hiring in PeopleAdmin needs to be done by the first day of the pay period in order to be included on Rapid Time Entry for that Pay Period.
 Students whose forms arrive after the deadline will have a delay in the first pay check by one pay date.
 Students who do not have sufficient enrollment or a current I-9 form on file will not be placed on payroll even if the hiring form is received by the deadline.
 Employers are responsible for ensuring that students are aware of this delay.
 See the payroll schedule for specific dates.

 Pay Period Pay Date